Cathy Katin-Grazzini

 Garnish with additional dried oregano and/or mild Aleppo chili flakes.

-Cover the bowl with wrap or a clean dish towel to prevent drying, place it in a warm corner.
-After 1 hour, stretch and pull the dough again and repeat once every hour for the next 3 to 4 hours.
-During its fermentation, the dough will swell, but not double in size, and become airier and lighter.
+6. Stretch and pull the dough again and repeat once every hour for the next 3 to 4 hours.
+During its fermentation, the dough will swell and become airier and lighter.

-As the dough develops, let’s make the sauce.
-Heat a large skillet over medium heat for 3 minutes.
-Add the onion, stirring, and lower the heat to medium-low.
+9. Add the onion, stirring, and lower the heat to medium-low.
 Cook for 3 or 4 minutes, stirring occasionally.
-When the onion has released its liquid and begun to caramelize and darken the pan, deglaze the pan with some of the juices from the tomatoes, scraping up the onion sugars that have adhered to the pan.
-Add the garlic and after a minute, stir in the diced tomatoes and its juices.
-Cover and cook for about 2 minutes.
+When the onion has released its liquid and begun to caramelize and darken the pan, deglaze the pan with juice from the tomatoes, scraping up the onion sugars that have adhered to the pan.

 bottom of page